Thanksgiving Evening – David and Sherry

 He blushed.
 “Minor”

 We all laughed, and the conversation moved on until the time was almost up and the frenzy could begin.
 But it really did get me wondering.
 Is this all there is?
 Do I really need another TV?
 Do any of us really need all this stuff?
-I don’t mean to get religious, but I wonder, if God were real, how would He appreciate what we have done to His day?
+I don’t mean to get religious, but I can’t help but wonder.
+If God was real, how would He appreciate what we have done to His day?
 The day after Thanksgiving has always been the semi-official kicking off of the Christmas season.
-I remember as a kid, me and my sisters would spend the day in our jammies.
-We would help set up the Christmas Tree and then string popcorn to hang around the tree.
-Channel nine would always have a day full of Christmas specials (the classic cartoon kind, not the modern Hallmark ones) that would culminate with It’s A Wonderful Life.
+I remember as a kid, my sisters and I would spend the day in our jammies.
+We would help set up the Christmas Tree and then string popcorn to hang around it.
+Channel nine would always have a day full of Christmas specials.
+They would play the classic cartoon kind, not these modern Hallmark ones.
+The lineup that would always culminate with It’s A Wonderful Life.
 So much nostalgia.
-How did that turn into… this?
+How did that pre-Christmas cheer turn into… this?

 Oh well.
-It’s one minute to midnight.
+One minute to midnight.
 It’s go time.

 Did you like this short story?
 I have great news!
 You can read a collection of short stories similar to this one by heading on over to Amazon and picking up your very own copy of 25 Songs of Christmas.